DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 257: "qualiTEA is an awesome thing.
 It's a channel on twitch, known to the people as "DeviCat".
 It features creating anime style artwork (when they aren't stuck on the gratitude board), and sometimes even gaming.
 Fun stuff." -ElaineSpencer (15-Jan-18)
 * 258: "So there is some physics here.
 If you get crushed by a boulder... you get crushed by a boulder. ![devicatEH](https://static-cdn.jtvnw.net/emoticons/v1/1291575/1.0 "devicatEH") ." -DeviCat (17-Jan-18)
 * 259: "No coffee ![devicatCUP](https://static-cdn.jtvnw.net/emoticons/v1/1857253/1.0 "devicatCUP") for you!
 Here, take my arm. ![PowerUpR](https://static-cdn.jtvnw.net/emoticons/v1/425671/1.0 "PowerUpR") ." -DeviCat (18-Jan-18)
+* 260: "Nooooo!
+I touched the fairy" -DeviCat (20-Jan-18)
-* <missing quotes 260-261, please ask CCB for them>
+* <missing quote 261, ask CCB for it please>
 * 262: "I only talked about murder,I didnt actually murder" -DeviCat (20-Jan-18)
 * 263: "Its like im playing basketball but with explosives ![devicatSPOOK](https://static-cdn.jtvnw.net/emoticons/v1/1291574/1.0 "devicatSPOOK") ." -DeviCat (20-Jan-18)
 * 264: "quick question... does hallcat need a hallpass to be in the hall... or is it a security guard and if hallcat catches you in the hall without a hall pass then hallcat scratches your face ![devicatEH](https://static-cdn.jtvnw.net/emoticons/v1/1291575/1.0 "devicatEH") ." -I30T (20-Jan-18)